Related articles in the Compliance for DevOps Teams series:

 The Security Rule doesn’t dictate which security measures are used, as long as they are effective.
 However, they do require three standards of implementation also known as safeguards:

-- Administrative Safeguards: A risk analysis is required to determine what security measures are needed for your organization.
+- Administrative Safeguards: A risk analysis is required to determine what security measures are needed for your organisation.
 This should be an ongoing process.

 - Physical Safeguards: Surprise, surprise, this refers to the physical security of the offices where e-PHI may be stored.
 The security measures must include: facility access and control measures, and workstation and device security.